Ovid/codegen-protection/README.md

 comments, with checksums for the code:

 ```
-#<<< CodeGen::Protection::Perl 0.01.
+#<<< CodeGen::Protection::Format::Perl 0.01.
 Do not touch any code between this and the end comment.
 Checksum: fa97a021bd70bf3b9fa3e52f203f2660

 # protected code goes here

-#>>> CodeGen::Protection::Perl 0.01.
+#>>> CodeGen::Protection::Format::Perl 0.01.
 Do not touch any code between this and the start comment.
 Checksum: fa97a021bd70bf3b9fa3e52f203f2660
 ```

 Or: